SkyTruth/MTR/EE-scripts/readme.md

 **What scripts are in this folder?
 Describe here.**

-`OtsuThresholds.js`: Script to derive yearly NDVI threshold, based on Otsu method

 `annualMiningArea.js`: Part 2 of the analysis script, which generates mining area per year

+`annualThresholdImages.js`: Script to generate annual, county-scale threshold images and save as Assets

 `countInputImagesPerYear.js`: Script to determine how much raw Landsat imagery there is across study area